ThePhaseCat/PhaseSMP-Bot/README.md

 ## PhaseSMP Bot

 This is a discord bot used on the PhaseSMP Discord Server (A private Minecraft survival server).
 The discord server is private and will remain private for the foreseeable future.
-This bot was originally made for the use of DiscordSRV, but has now migrated to a more standard discord bot (in my opinion)
+This bot was originally made for the use of DiscordSRV, but has now migrated to a more standard discord bot with more typical bot features

+## This bot's main purpose is still DiscordSRV.
+I might make a seperate version of this bot for more standard bot features!

 ## In order to try/test the bot out for yourself, you will need to build/run this bot yourself